OpenNebula/docs/source/management_and_operations/users_groups_management/fireedge_sunstone_views.rst

     `-- sunstone-views.yaml
     ...

 .. note:: The easiest way to create a custom view is to copy the admin folder and modify or delete tab files as needed.
+Also, configure sunstone-views.yaml if it is needed.

 .. _fireedge_sunstone_views_custom: